MMieszko/XTricks.Geofencing/README.md

 # XTricks.Geofencing

 The library which gives quick and easy ability to track whenever user entered or exited given location.
-The geofencing is working in aswell background and foregourd
+The geofencing is working in aswell background and foreground
 You can download the library from [NuGet](https://www.nuget.org/packages/XTricks.Geofencing/0.1.9)